AreefSyam/Quickdrop_Project/README.md

 ---

-## 5.0 Checking the Correctness of an Algorithm (Asymptotic Only, No Recurrence)
+## 5.0 Checking the Correctness of an Algorithm

 ### 5.1 Greedy Choice Property
 The greedy choice property ensures that making a locally optimal choice (choosing the highest profit job that fits within its deadline) leads to a globally optimal solution.